 Learn about barriers to market entry and local requirements, i.e., things to be aware of when entering the market for this country.

 Namibia is a small market and is heavily dependent on international trade.
-It is among the countries with the largest income disparities in the world (a Gini coefficient index of 59.1 in 2015, according to the World Bank).
+It is among the countries with the worst income disparities in the world (a Gini coefficient index of 64 in 2021, according to the World Bank).
 Despite high unemployment, there is a critical shortage of skilled labor.
 The latest Labor Force Survey (2018 data) estimates the unemployment rate at 33.4 percent.
 The effects of the COVID-19 pandemic led to job cuts and reduced wages, devastating Namibia’s labor market.
 Industry data indicated that the unemployment rate hit 40 percent in 2021, Namibia’s worst-ever performance.
-Although there is no local participation requirement for foreign investments except in the natural resource sectors (primarily mining and fishing), the government actively encourages partnerships with historically disadvantaged Namibians.
-Employers should consider the impact of HIV/AIDS on their workforce.
-In 2019, the adult prevalence rate was estimated to be 11.5 percent according to UNAIDS.
+Although there is generally no local participation requirement for foreign investments (except in some sectors like mining and fishing), the government actively encourages partnerships with historically disadvantaged Namibians.
 Due to ongoing government land reform efforts, foreigners are generally prohibited from purchasing agricultural land.
 Employers often cite productivity as one of their major challenges.
-The process for obtaining work permits for foreign employees is bureaucratically burdensome and time consuming.
-Repercussions from the global COVID-19 pandemic include rising unemployment, stresses to supply chains, and significant disruptions to the tourism and hospitality industries.
+Furthermore, obtaining work permits for foreign employees is bureaucratically burdensome and time-consuming.

-The law prohibits corruption, and the government has shown some willingness to address it.
-Nevertheless, the World Bank’s Worldwide Governance Indicators reflected that corruption is a problem.
-Transparency International ranked Namibia 56 out of 180 countries in its 2019 Corruption Perceptions Index, which measures the perceptions of businesses and country analysts about the degree of corruption in a country.
-Namibia scored 52 on the index (a score of 100 reflects a “highly clean” and 0 reflects a “highly corrupt” nation).
-In November 2019, Namibian police arrested the now former Minister of Fisheries and Marine Resources, now former Minister of Justice, and additional prominent businessmen following media reports of their alleged involvement in the massive fishing license corruption scandal known as “Fishrot.”
+Namibian law prohibits corruption, and the government has shown some willingness to address it.
+Nevertheless, the World Bank’s Worldwide Governance Indicators in 2020 reflected that corruption is a problem.
+Transparency International ranked Namibia 58 out of 180 countries in its 2021 Corruption Perceptions Index, which measures the perceptions of businesses and country analysts about the degree of corruption in a country.
+Namibia scored 49 on the index (a score of 100 reflects a “highly clean” and 0 reflects a “highly corrupt” nation).
+In November 2019, Namibian police arrested the former Minister of Fisheries and Marine Resources, now former Minister of Justice, and additional, prominent businessmen following media reports of their alleged involvement in the massive fishing license corruption scandal known as “Fishrot.”
 The economic consequences of Fishrot in the form of direct loss of government revenue, reduced government tax revenue, job losses, and the crippling of a key industry are estimated to total over USD 1 billion.
-The accused remain in prison as of August 2020 and face charges of corruption, fraud, tax evasion, and money laundering.
+The accused remain in prison as of August 2022 and face charges of corruption, fraud, tax evasion, and money laundering.

 As in much of southern Africa, the demand for electricity outstrips domestic supply.
-To date, Namibia has escaped any large-scale power outages or load shedding, but it remains heavily reliant on buying electricity from South Africa.
+To date, Namibia has escaped any large-scale power outages or load-shedding, but the country remains heavily reliant on buying electricity from South Africa.
 Nonetheless, Namibia has ambitions to become energy self-sufficient via renewables and could become a net exporter of power to the rest of the southern African region.